JClements123/MiracleDex/MiracleDex Project Report.md

 Designing a responsive layout had easy aspects and more difficult aspects.
 It was very easy to implement the use of CSS Grid.
-There are only a few lines of CSS that you have to write to allow your cards to easily adapt to the layout of your website and have everything feel very organize.
+There are only a few lines of CSS that you have to write to allow your cards to easily adapt to the layout of your website and have everything feel very organized.

 The biggest challenge for me was making sure that my mobile layout would look just as beautiful as the layout for the computer.
 I ran into some challenges with this such as struggling with making sure that my media query